strkfarm/starkfarm-client/docs/add_new_protocol.md

 1. Define the Protocol Class

-Create a new file for your protocol, e.g., `myprotocol.store.ts`.
+Create a new file for your protocol, e.g., `myprotocol.store.ts` in `src/store`.
 Import necessary modules and extend the IDapp class.

 ```TypeScript
 'use client';